 Overview

 Classical economic theory asserts that people are rational and self-interested.
-In other words, people should fully exploit (risk-free) opportunities to cheat in order to maximize utility.
-However, in addition to seeking wealth and status, people are motivated by other goals.
+In addition to seeking wealth and status, people are motivated by other goals.
 As a result, financial motives can sometimes be dwarfed by other internal needs, such as maintaining a positive self-concept or affiliating with other group members.

 Ethical dilemmas, such as the temptation to cheat on taxes, can result when these motives are in conflict.
 On the one hand, people may be tempted to save money by underreporting their taxable income.
 On the other hand, no one wants to perceive themselves as a dishonest, free-rider.
 As a result, people are reluctant to fully exploit unethical opportunities because doing so can severely undermine their self-image as morally upstanding individuals.
 Instead, people cheat to a much smaller degree than they are capable of: just enough to gain additional resources, but not so much as to compromise their self-image.